HotswapProjects/HotswapAgent/README.md

 Originally, the main purpose of this project used to be avoiding of infamous **change code**->**restart and wait...**->**check development** lifecycle.
 Lately this schema evolved to a new paradigm in the Java world, based on development of software in running application, that approach can be used even in closed enviroment like Docker.

 ### Easy to start
-Download and install latest [jdk8-dcevm](https://github.com/dcevm/dcevm/releases) + [agent jar](https://github.com/HotswapProjects/HotswapAgent/releases) or [jdk11-dcevm with integrated HotswapAgent](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases) and launch your application server with options `-XXaltjvm=dcevm -javaagent:hotswap-agent.jar` to get basic setup.
-You can attach [agent jar](https://github.com/HotswapProjects/HotswapAgent/releases) to the running JVM using the following example [code snippet](https://gist.github.com/xnike/a268fc209df52bf1bf09a268e97cef53).
-Optionally add hotswap-agent.properties to your application to configure plugins and agent behaviour.
+Download and install latest [jdk8-dcevm](https://github.com/dcevm/dcevm/releases) + [HotswapAgent](https://github.com/HotswapProjects/HotswapAgent/releases) or download [jdk11-dcevm with integrated HotswapAgent](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases) and install it as an alternative JDK.
+In case of dcevm8, launch your application with options `-XXaltjvm=dcevm -javaagent:hotswap-agent.jar` to get basic setup.
+Optionally you can add `hotswap-agent.properties` to your application to configure plugins and agent's behavior.

 ### Plugins
 Each application framework (Spring, Hibernate, Logback, ...) needs special reloading mechanism to keep